 Washington Child Custody Laws

-Child custody is a difficult legal process, often putting children in the middle of a contentious divorce proceeding.
+Figuring out child custody arrangements can be a difficult legal process, often putting children in the middle of a contentious divorce proceeding.
 Most states, including Washington, offer the option of joint custody but also consider the wishes of the child when determining custody.
 Additionally, Washington's child custody laws recognize the visitation rights of grandparents.

 Washington Child Custody Laws: Related Resources